Dreaming of Onederland?

 I regard scales with contempt and refusal to identify the all-pervading world of dieting most likely the result of an unhealthy onset from the traumatic days of Weight Watchers at the tender age of twelve.
-In beginning of my Bright Line Eating mental migration I made it my mission to create a sustainable way of life not a diet. (hang tight, the before and after photo is below…)
+In the beginning of my Bright Line Eating mental migration, I made it my mission to create a sustainable way of life, not a diet. (hang tight, the before and after photo is below…)

 Bright Line Eating Bootcamp wasn’t a crash course, it was a constitutional shift, altering my awareness completely.

 I didn’t want to just finish so I boomerang back to square one.